thegreenwebfoundation/admin-portal/README.md

 This is a 2.2 Django project, running on MySQL, and is tested on OS X and linux systems.

-To install it, create a virtual environment, and install the required libraries
+To install it, create a virtual environment, and install the required packages.

 ```
-python -m venv venv
+make venv
+. venv/bin/activate
 pip install pipenv
-source venv/bin/activate

 pipenv install
 ```